COVID: Review the latest FCDO Travel Advice before travelling to or from Saint Pierre and Miquelon

 Animals that are native to the Saint Pierre and Miquelon islands include the Delphinidae, the Lagenodelphis, the Grampus, the Platanistoidea and the Odontoceti.

+French food?
 Meat is one of the main elements of most St. Pierre and Miquelon dishes and cured and smoked hams are often parts of delicious dishes.
 The diversity of vegetables and cereals found in St. Pierre and Miquelon is also noticed in the delicious dishes belonging to their cuisine.

 In Saint Pierre and Miquelon the spoken language is French and the written language is French.
 The capital of Saint Pierre and Miquelon is Saint-Pierre and the population is 6,928 with a total Area of 242 kilometers squared.
+You can learn some basic French before you travel to Saint Pierre and Miquelon and really impress the locals!

 The currency in Saint Pierre and Miquelon is the Euro (Hotels: Tipping in hotels isn't common in Saint Pierre and Miquelon.
 Bars: Much like Canada you will be expected to tip 15-20%.
 Other: You likely will be on tours and exploring the two islands.).